US STOCKS-Wall Street closes higher after Powell testimony eases investors' concerns

 While investors will anxiously watch inflation data due out on Wednesday, Cruz notes that they are already prepared for an elevated number with consensus forecasts for a 7% increase on a year-on-year basis for the headline Consumer Price Index (CPI).

-Core CPI, which excludes those, is seen rising by 5.4%, according to economists polled by Reuters.
+Core CPI, which excludes food and energy prices, is seen rising by 5.4%, according to economists polled by Reuters.

+Eight of the 11 major S&P 500 sectors rose, with growth-heavy sectors like technology, consumer discretionary .SPLRCD and communications services .SPLRCL contributing most to the S&P's gains.
+The biggest percentage gainer was energy .SPNY, which finished up 3.4%, as crude oil futures rose.
+OR

-The S&P's gain snapped a five-day slump, while the Nasdaq .IXIC added to Monday's tiny gain, when it started the week with an afternoon comeback that strategists attributed to an influx of retail investors hunting for bargains after an early session sell-off.
+The S&P snapped a five-day slump, while the Nasdaq .IXIC added to Monday's tiny gain.
+It had started the week with an afternoon comeback that strategists attributed to an influx of retail investors hunting for bargains after an early session sell-off.

 Marko Kolanovic, chief global markets strategist at JPMorgan Chase & Co, on Monday issued a research note calling the recent pull-back in riskier assets "arguably overdone" and calling it a buying opportunity. [nL1N2TQ2DY